 The modern era of “Indian coinage” kicked off with golden-colored dollars of 2000 to the present.
 The obverse depicts Sacagawea, the young Shoshone guide for the Lewis & Clark Exposition.
 Since 2009, the reverse of these coins has honored contributions by Native American tribes and individuals.

 Now, a new quarter series from Littleton is honoring a well-known Native American tribe from each of the 50 states.
 The quarters are issued by the Jamul Nation and are available exclusively from Littleton in North America.
-The first two coins honoring the Apache tribe of Arizona and Iroquois tribe of Pennsylvania are now available.
-And a custom folder for the series is available at a special price for a limited time.
+The first two coins honor the Apache tribe of Arizona and Iroquois tribe of Pennsylvania.
+And store this new series in a custom folder, available exclusively from Littleton Coin Company!

 If you enjoy Native American coinage, please let us know your favorites and any other comments you wish to share.